A Comprehensive Guide on psql Meta-Commands

 img

-The output advocates that running this command will connect us to the specified database.
+The output demonstrates that running the "\c" command connects us to the specified database, i.e., "test_db".

 \d - Display Objects

 The \d meta-command displays all the objects.
-These objects can be a table, view, index, schema, and database.
-We will see how can we specifically get them.
+These objects include a table, view, index, schema, and database.
+We will implement the \d command with different options to display different database objects.

 • \dt - Display Tables